virtuosoft-dev/hestiacp-pluginable/README.md

 * /usr/local/hestia/php/lib
 * /usr/local/hestia/func

 ***Note: Pluginable uses the /etc/hestiacp/hooks folder in Hestia (not used in default installations).
 If you are using the hooks folder; backup it up!
-You'll need to manually merge any existing pre_install.sh and post_install.sh files if you are using them.***
+You'll need to manually merge any existing post_install.sh files if you are using them.***

 First, switch to root user:
 ```